 - Computerized corneal mapping – This is a photographic test that creates a detailed map of the cornea.
 It can detect early signs of keratoconus.

 Keratoconus treatment depends on the severity of the disease.
-The goal of treating keratoconus is to slow the progression of the disease and improving vision.
-Mild to moderate keratoconus can be treated with prescription glasses and contact lenses.
+The goal of treating keratoconus is to slow the progression of the disease and improve vision.
+It is common to treat mild to moderate keratoconus with prescription glasses and contact lenses.
 This can work very well if the cornea becomes stable.

-If it becomes to difficult to wear glasses or contact lenses, a surgery called cornea transplant might be necessary.
+If it becomes too difficult to wear glasses or contact lenses, a surgery called cornea transplant might be necessary.

 Refractive errors mean that the shape of an eye does not bend light correctly upon entering the eye resulting in blurred images.
 This can be easily addressed with either glasses or contacts.
 The main refractive errors are myopia, hyperopia, astigmatism, and presbyopia.

 Myopia or nearsightedness makes far objects look blurry.
 This happens either when there are problems with the shape of the cornea or the lens.
 It also happens when the eyeball grows too long from front to back.
 All these conditions make the light focus in front of the retina while the normal eye has light focusing on the retina.

 Myopia usually starts at an early age between 6 and 14 years old.
 In case of severe myopia, the risk of other eye conditions increases.